-Disoriented by postmodern relativism and critical theory, many seek refuge in older certainties of religious or political traditions.
-But many of these paths, author Thomas Plant maintains, are only recent forks off a wider, older road-a way that belongs as much to the East as to the West, and can unite Christians, Jews, Muslims, Buddhists, and more in pursuit of the truly common Good.
+Disoriented by the claims of a “post-truth” society, bewildered by critical theory, many seek refuge in older certainties of religious or political traditions.
+But these paths are only recent forks off a wider, older road: a way that belongs as much to the East as to the West, and can unite Christians, Jews, Muslims, Buddhists, and others in the pursuit of truth, goodness and beauty.

-This Way is the nondualistic philosophy of Eastern or “theurgic” Platonism.
-Claiming Indian and Egyptian roots, it entered medieval European universities through the works of Dionysius the Areopagite.
-Overshadowed in the West, it continued to thrive in Eastern Christian and Sufi spiritual teachings that spread along the Silk Road, providing thereby a basis for creative dialogue with Taoists and Buddhists.
+This way is the non-dualistic philosophy of Eastern or “theurgic” Platonism.
+Claiming Indian and Egyptian roots, it entered medieval European universities through the Christian theology of Dionysius the Areopagite.
+Though overshadowed by later developments in the West, it continued to thrive in Eastern Christian and Sufi spiritual teachings that spread along the Silk Road, providing thereby a basis for meaningful interactions with Taoists and Buddhists.

 The Lost Way to the Good is a guidebook for a spiritual and metaphysical journey with Dionysius from Athens to Kyoto and the True Pure Land Buddhism of Shinran Shonin.
-Find out, by perusing its pages, where the West deviated from the track, and how even radically differing religious traditions can nonetheless unite to resist the divisive forces of Western secular modernity.
+Find out where the West deviated from the track, and how even radically differing religious traditions can nonetheless unite to resist the divisive forces of Western secular modernity.

 Also available here…